rajeshkolkundi/rajeshkolkundi/README.md

 🎯 I help companies transform raw data into actionable insights that enable informed, data-driven decision-making.

 👋 About Me
-I am a Data Analyst with over 3 years of experience, specializing in Python, SQL, Power BI, Excel, and Azure.
-I prepare, model, and visualize complex datasets — turning them into clear dashboards and business intelligence solutions that decision-makers can rely on.
+I am a Data Engineer with over 3 years of experience, specializing in Python, SQL, Power BI, Excel, AWS, and Azure.
+I prepare, model, and visualize complex datasets  turning them into clear dashboards and business intelligence solutions that decision-makers can rely on.

 🔧 What I Do
+• Design, build, and monitor high-performance data pipelines with a strong focus on cost optimization, reliability, and low-latency data delivery.
-• Building ETL processes, data warehouses, and reliable databases
+• Develop robust ETL processes, data warehouses, and production-grade databases that support scalable analytics and business-critical reporting.
-• Creating scalable data models and automating workflows using Power BI and SQL
+• Create scalable and well-governed data models, enabling efficient data consumption while automating workflows to reduce manual effort and operational overhead.
-• Developing interactive reports and dashboards for analyzing KPIs, trends, and performance
+• Deliver interactive dashboards and analytical reports to track KPIs, uncover trends, and evaluate business performance, enabling data-driven decision-making across teams.
-• Applying predictive models, A/B testing, and statistical analyses to support strategic business decisions

 🏆 Achievements & Results
-✔ Developed a Power BI dashboard that reduced monthly reporting time by 40% ✔ Automated SQL processes, achieving a 25% reduction in errors ✔ Created a KPI framework now used across three departments for real-time monitoring
+✔ Developed dashboards that reduced monthly reporting time by 40% ✔ Automated SQL processes, achieving a 25% reduction in errors

 🤝 Collaboration & Working Style
 I combine strong technical expertise with clear communication and solution-oriented thinking.
 My goal is to present complex analyses in a simple, understandable way for all stakeholders — to create real impact.

-✨ On a Personal Note
-I love logic puzzles 🧩 and hiking in nature ⛰️ — both inspire me to approach analytical problems creatively.

 🚀 Let’s Connect!
 Are you working with data, building a BI team, or just interested in exchanging insights?
 I’d be happy to connect!